By using this site, you agree to the Privacy Policy and Terms of Use.

 Even if you’ve come to anticipate the post-vacation blues, the shift back to reality after taking time off can still hit harder than expected.
 And while that emotional hangover isn’t a clinical diagnosis, feeling depressed after a rejuvenating weekend or thrilling getaway is often about more than just missing sunny skies or hotel breakfasts.

 “Vacation for most of us is kind of a high,” Monica Johnson, PsyD, owner of Kind Mind Psychology in New York City, tells SELF.
 “It’s a new, novel experience that can be jarring when you then come home to the mundane.”
-Suddenly, every ordinary task (clocking into work, sitting in traffic, reheating bland leftovers) feels painfully dull, and you’re not just nostalgic: You’re hit with emptiness and dissatisfaction that leave you wondering, “What now?”
+Suddenly, every ordinary task (clocking into work, sitting in traffic, reheating bland leftovers) feels painfully dull, and you’re not just nostalgic: You’re hit with emptiness that leaves you wondering, “What now?”
 It also doesn’t help that most of us don’t get nearly enough days or weeks off from work and/or childcare, making it easy to pin all your hopes for joy, rest, and unstructured fun onto a single holiday.

 The good news is that the post-vacation blues should pass within a few days or a week as you settle into your regular rhythm, according to Dr. Johnson.
 Still, that doesn’t make reentering your responsibility-filled routine any less disorienting.
-Here’s how experts say you can ease that slump and potentially avoid it altogether.
+Here’s how experts say you can ease that slump—and potentially avoid it altogether.

 1. Prep your space for a smooth, welcoming reentry.